Ceici92/CeciliasBlog/content/posts/Lecture3.md

 Didn't you ever want to know what the others think ?
 Well with this AR application you could !

 Indeed, this first application enables telepathy.
-The user has the possibility to choose to hear the thoughts of everyone in a 3 meters perimeter, to hear only the positive thoughts, or only hear the thoughts of one person.
+The user has the possibility to choose to hear the thoughts of everyone in a 3 meters perimeter, to hear only the positive thoughts, or to only hear the thoughts of one person.
 Here are some sketches of what would see the user with the application.

 On the top right you can see a little icon, the user can select it to see the 3 different options he as.
-He can decide to only see the positive thoughts around him, to only see the thoughts of one person, or to see everyone thoughts.

-Once the user chose one option, the little icon on the top right corresponds to the option selected.
+Once the user chose one option, the little icon on the top right will correspond to the option selected.

 Here is the firsts sketches in the point of you of the user.
 He is in a family dinner with his parents in law.
-He chooses to only heat the positive thoughts.
+He chooses to only hear the positive thoughts.

 ![alt Text](https://github.com/Ceici92/HugoBlog/blob/master/docs/images/Lecture3/Telepathy1.jpg?raw=true "First sketch")

 ![alt Text](https://github.com/Ceici92/HugoBlog/blob/master/docs/images/Lecture3/Telepathy2bis.jpg?raw=true "Dinner with the parents in law")
-*Dinner with the parents in law*

 Below you can see an example of the option " 1 person thoughts ".
 Here he discovers if his friends really liked his gift.

 ![alt Text](https://github.com/Ceici92/HugoBlog/blob/master/docs/images/Lecture3/Telepathy4.jpg?raw=true "Did he really liked my gift")
-*When you are not sure that your friend liked your gift*

 The last option is to see everyone's thoughts in a 3 meters perimeter.
-I here you say, "Why would we want to know all their thougts ?".
+I here you say, "Why would we want to know all their thoughts ?".
 Well, because you are bored in the subway !

 ![alt Text](https://github.com/Ceici92/HugoBlog/blob/master/docs/images/Lecture3/Telepathy2.jpg?raw=true "When you are bored in the subway")
-*When you are bored in the subway*

 ### Super Jumps

-The second idea is to enhance human jumping, with an application that gives the sensation to jump higher.
+The second idea is to enhance human jumping, with an application that gives the sensation of jumping higher.
 First, the user can choose how hight he wants to jump, then he can see the creation of a virtual hole in front of him, where he will jump into.
 Even if he lands faster than what he sees in the headset, the image will give him the sensation that he is still falling.